TeCOS-NIT-Trichy/Inductions-22/README.md

 # TeCOS-Inductions-2022

-Hello guys!
-We welcome you all to the TeCOS Inductions.
-This will be the starting path in your open-source journey.
+Hello guys👋 We welcome you all to the TeCOS Inductions.
+This will be the starting point in your open-source journey.
+As a part of inductions we have few tasks for you guys to test your skills in open source.
+Take these tasks as a challenge and give your best.
+ATB✌️

-## General Instructions
+## General Instructions 🌟

 - We encourage you to learn to **use Google efficiently** and be self sufficient to solve the problems that you face.
 - Remember - **unless the foundations are strong, nothing solid can be built on the top**, the **goal** of these tasks is to to get yourself acquainted with **learning** and acquiring skills by your own.
 - As stated above, **referring** online sources is **allowed**, but directly copying code from a website is prohibited. **Sharing code** between participants is also **prohibited**.

-## Task 1 - (GitHub Fundamentals)
+## Task 1 - (GitHub Fundamentals) 🧑‍💻
 Your first task as open-source developer is to learn how to use **Git and Github** effectively.
 Here, we have collected few sub tasks which will smoothen your learning curve.

 Here are the following **steps required** to **complete** your **first task**.